WeblateOrg/weblate/docs/vcs.rst

 Weblate SSH key
 ~~~~~~~~~~~~~~~

-Generate or display the public key currently used by Weblate in the (from :guilabel:`SSH keys`)
-on the admin interface landing page.
-Once done, Weblate should be able to
-access your repository.

 The Weblate public key is visible to all users browsing the :guilabel:`About` page.

+Admins can generate or display the public key currently used by Weblate in the
+(from :guilabel:`SSH keys`) on the admin interface landing page.

 .. note::